 •If you choose to not use insurance or I do not take your insurance, outside companies are not provided with information about diagnosis or therapy sessions.

-•If you do, that information still remains confidential, and the companies I will be contracting with are Cigna Aetna, United Healthcare,BCBS of NEW JERSEY only and Oscar.
-I hope to have this ready to go any day !
+•If you do, that information still remains confidential, and the companies I will be contracting with are Cigna Aetna, United Healthcare,BCBS, Empire and more!

 Records and Record Keeping